Closed approximate subgroups: compactness, amenability and approximate lattices: Good models : definition, first properties and examples

 An easy consequence of Lemma \ref{Lemma: The graph of a discrete approximate subgroup is discrete}, in the spirit of \cite[Proposition 2.3, (iv)]{bjorklund2016approximate}, asserts that the graph of a good model of an approximate subgroup $\L$ has finite co-volume as soon as $\L$ itself has finite co-volume.
 Namely:

-\begin{proposition} Let $\L$ be a uniformly discrete approximate subgroup of a locally compact group $G$.
-Suppose that $\L$ has a good model.
-If there is a Borel subset $F$ of $G$ with finite Haar measure such that $F\L = G$ then $\L$ is contained in and commensurable to a model set. \end{proposition}
+\begin{proposition} Let $\L$ be an approximate lattice of a locally compact group $G$.
+Suppose that $\L$ has a good model $f: \Gamma \rightarrow H$ with dense image.
+The graph $\Gamma_f$ of $f$ is a lattice in $G \times H$ and $\L$ is contained in and commensurable to a model set. \end{proposition}